 The Measure M2 Environmental Cleanup Program provides grants to projects that protect Orange County waterways and beaches from roadway runoff.
-The updated Environmental Cleanup Program (Project X) Tier 1 call for projects program implementation guidelines are submitted for review and approval.
+Updated Environmental Cleanup Program Tier 1 Call for Projects Program Guidelines are submitted for review and approval.
+Board of Directors' authorization is also requested to initiate the 2019 Environmental Cleanup Program Tier 1 call for projects.